Industry-4-0-it 5 Aprile 2023

 These tests open a development window to further develop a classificatory and/or quantitative model capable of determining, by means of dedicated machine learning tools, the tempering level of chocolate in real time without having to resort to an offline method such as the temperature meters (tempermeter) commonly used in the industry.

-We hope you found this article on new applications of infrared spectroscopy in the chocolate industry useful.
+We hope you found this article on new applications of NIR chocolate analysis useful.
 For further information, we invite you to contact us by email at info@iris-eng.com.

 Di IRIS Technology Solutions